-The following documents have informed the preparation of the Preliminary Draft Charging Schedule:
+The following documents informed the preparation of the Draft Charging Schedule:

-Please contact us if you have any queries about responsding to this consultation, by telephone on 01483 523291 or via email to: email@example.com.
+For further information on the Community Infrastructure Levy, please contact us by telephone on 01483 523291 or via email to: email@example.com.

 In addition you can view a set of CIL related FAQs.